General Staff: Russia has lost 987,330 troops in Ukraine since Feb. 24, 2022

 This audio is created with AI assistance

-Russia has lost around 987,330 troops in Ukraine since the beginning of its full-scale invasion on Feb.
-24, 2022, the General Staff of Ukraine's Armed Forces reported on May 31.
+Russia has lost 988,560 troops in Ukraine since the beginning of its full-scale invasion on Feb.
+24, 2022, the General Staff of Ukraine's Armed Forces reported on June 1.